Foreign Language Proficiency Requirement

 Students who did most of their high school coursework in a language other than English may be deemed proficient in that language based on that coursework.
 Such students should:

-- If the foreign language is not taught at Northwestern, students should complete the Petition for Proficiency Validation.
-The petition must be submitted no later than 4 PM on the last day to drop a class during a student’s first regular quarter (i.e., fall, winter, or spring) on campus.
+- If the foreign language is not taught at Northwestern, students should complete the Petition for Testing in a Language not Taught at Northwestern.
+The petition should be submitted prior to or during the student's first quarter at Northwestern.

 Proficiency in a language not taught at Northwestern

-Some students have extensive experience with a foreign language not taught at Northwestern, but do not fit category 3 above because they attended an English-language high school.
-Such students should complete the Petition for Proficiency Validation.
-Again, the petition must be submitted no later than 4 PM on the last “drop date” during the student’s first regular quarter (i.e., fall, winter, or spring) on campus.
+Some students have extensive experience with a foreign language not taught at Northwestern, but do not fit the category above because they attended an English-language high school.
+Such students should complete the Petition for Testing in a Language not Taught at Northwestern.
+Again, the petition should be submitted prior to or during the student's first quarter at Northwestern.

 Incoming Transfer Students